Aveira-jdk/Python_Final_Group_C/README.md

 **Ravan**
 #### Responsibilities:
 * Implemented the Exploit-DB scraper module for retrieving exploit information.
-* Developed the Markdown exporter module for generating reports in Markdown(".md") format.
+* Developed the Markdown exporter module for generating reports in Markdown format.
+* Prepared the general project report and README file

 ## License